elastic/logstash-performance-testing/README.md

 Before you can run your test is necessary to bootstrap your logstash installation and install the test dependencies, to do that you must:

-If you are in 1.5:
+If you are in 1.5.x:
 - Run `rake bootstrap` to setup the system.
-- Run `lsit-deps` to install the test dependencies
+- Run `lsperfm-deps` to install the test dependencies For 1.4:
-For 1.4:
 - Run `bin/logstash deps` to setup everything.

 ## Performance tests

-Test can be run in groups of suites.
+The test are run in groups of suites.

+### How to execute the default tests

+This is the most simple use case you can have.
+To run the default tests you can simply run ```lsperfm``` from the root of your Logstash installation and the tool will use the default test suite.

-### How to run test suites
+### How to run a custom test suite

 - suites examples can be found in `examples/suite/`

 ```
-lsit-suite [suite definition]
+lsperfm [suite definition]
 ```

 a suite file defines a series of tests to run.